Suggested links

 Additionally, porn addiction can lead to feelings of shame, anxiety, and depression, negatively impacting sexual desire and performance.

-6. Loss of Self-Confidence or Self-Worth
+6. Porn Can Cause Loss of Self-Confidence or Self-Worth

 Feelings of shame, guilt, and self-doubt can result, which can impact the person’s self-esteem and overall mental health.

-7. Shirking Work or Other Obligations
+7. Porn addiction may lead to Neglecting Work or Other Obligations

 Overcoming porn addiction involves acknowledging the problem and seeking professional help to manage the addiction and develop healthy coping mechanisms.

-8. Inability to Become Aroused
+8. Porn make Affect Your Ability to Become Aroused

 The inability to become aroused, known as porn-induced erectile dysfunction (PIED), is a long-term effect of porn addiction.